 We pulled into our driveway exhausted.
 Sunday is supposed to be a day of rest, but this morning felt like anything but.
 It was tiring not because of an early start with a meeting before church, the dressing of children, rushing out the door, conversations after the service, or even disheartening news about a church member’s diagnosis.
 We were exhausted because our two kids couldn’t sit still or quiet during worship.
 It felt like we’d experienced a tour of combat duty without any medals.

 The hour-and-a-half service could’ve been four hours with all the negotiations, warnings and discipline required.
 The sermon consisted of three points.
 But between the two of us, my wife and I could recall only one.

 Unfortunately, this week wasn’t unique.
 Hadn’t we just performed this seven days ago?
 Hadn’t we worked with our children each day since, so this week’s worship would be better than last week’s catastrophe?
-Was it all for nothing?
+Was our effort to get our kids worshiping with us all for nothing?

 When you first bring young children into worship, it can feel like self-inflicted torture with no end in sight.
 But as much as it may prove a struggle, the effort is worth it.
 Church services provide numerous opportunities for blessing.
-Here are three.
+Here are three reasons to have kids worshiping with grownups:

-1. When children worship, they’re present in the midst of the means of grace.
+1. Kids worshiping means they’re present amid the means of grace.

 The most important part of a local church’s life is corporate worship.
 During weekly worship, the Lord uniquely meets with his people by his Word and Spirit.
 He ministers to us by the ordinary means of grace.
 Churches and parents can chase after innovative programming to influence their kids, but the all-wise God ordained corporate worship.

 These ordinary means of grace are effective for everyone, including children.
 The more we place kids in the way of them, the more opportunities they have for their souls to encounter the God of grace.